To promote and encourage interaction in

 research and education with ophthalmology institutions throughout

-the world, the Jules Stein Eye Institute offers International
+the world, the UCLA Stein Eye Institute offers International

 Ophthalmology Fellowships consisting of one-year programs of study